Many disorders, drugs, and poisons cause delirium.

-For agitation, drugs are used only after all other measures have been ineffective.
+Drugs are used to manage agitation only after all other measures have been ineffective.
 Two types of drugs are usually used to control agitation, but neither is ideal:

-Benzodiazepines (a type of sedative—see see Treatment and see Table: Drugs Used to Treat Anxiety Disorders), such as lorazepam, are used when delirium is due to withdrawal from a sedative or alcohol.
+Benzodiazepines (a type of sedative Drugs Used to Treat Anxiety Disorders Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
+It is also present in a wide range of psychiatric disorders, including generalized anxiety disorder,... read more ), such as lorazepam, are used when delirium is due to withdrawal from a sedative or alcohol.
 Benzodiazepines are not used to treat delirium caused by other conditions because they can make people, particularly older people, more confused, drowsy, or both.

 Doctors are careful when prescribing these drugs, particularly for older people.
 They use the lowest dose possible and stop the drug as soon as possible.